Edit a SharePoint agent

 Applies To

-Microsoft365.com Microsoft OfficeYou can edit a SharePoint agent so that it's tailored to your team's needs if you:
+Microsoft365.com Microsoft OfficeYou can edit an agent so that it's tailored to your team's needs by:

 -

-Are assigned with a Microsoft 365 Copilot license, or if you are a non-Microsoft365 Copilot license holder, but your organization has pay-as-you-go service enabled for SharePoint agents.
+Are assigned with a Microsoft 365 Copilot license, or your organization has pay-as-you-go service enabled for SharePoint agents.

 -